Enduring all, yet always fair

 Radhi didn’t answer.
 But the scene — the echo of the ball against the racket, the brightness in his stride, the way the court seemed to bend to his energy — stayed with her.
 It etched itself into her memory like the opening line of a poem she would never forget.

-Later, Bells introduced them near the PT block.
+Later the next day, Bells introduced them near the PT block.
 It wasn’t dramatic, just an ordinary moment — a name, a smile.
 His was easy, boyish, filled with warmth.
 Hers was small, shy, almost hesitant, like a secret she wasn’t ready to share.
 A few days later, she saw him again — this time inside the PT room.
 He had dropped his tennis bag in the corner, laughing with his friends, filling the space with his presence as if the walls themselves bent to listen.

-Others noticed Radhi too.
-There was a senior once, bold and reckless, who etched her name as a tattoo on his hand.
 It terrified her — not the ink itself, but the weight of what it meant, a promise she had never asked for, something far too heavy for her heart to carry.
 She never let him speak to her.
 Instead, it was his classmates — the girls from his batch — who approached Radhi, urging her gently, “Just talk to him once.”
 But how could she?
 For what he had done, without even having spoken a single word to her, only frightened her more.
 She quietly conveyed through one of those girls that she was not, and could never be, the kind of girl he imagined her to be.

 And then, just as quickly as it had begun, the storm passed.
 He had to prepare for an interview, and Radhi saw him step forward, redirecting his life where it needed to go.
 In some quiet way, she was relieved — not just for herself, but for him too.